Jay9596/scribble/README.md

 `scribble  help `
 Displays the help text, i.e. the usage details.

+`scribble list `
+Lists all notes in directory.

 `scribble get <title>`
 This commans GETs the text of the note and prints it.